 As a property owner, you can also earn more with short term letting.
 An article from The Telegraph stated that the average one bed flat in London is let for £1,168 a month or £376 a week.
 Airbnb says you could earn £630 a week.

-Short term lettings agents, such as Pass The Keys, allow property owners to not worry about legal requirements that have to be considered when letting out a Buy-To-Let property, and there are no HMO certificates or gas safety certifications.
+Short-let management companies, such as Pass The Keys, allow property owners to not worry about legal requirements that have to be considered when letting out a Buy-To-Let property, and there are no HMO certificates or gas safety certifications.

 However, short-term lettings appear to be more hassle.
-You will have to manage frequent visitors, clean up after each guest more regularly, and take care of bills and maintenance.
-Luckily, Pass The Keys takes away all that trouble for you, creates your listings, cleans up after your guests, and provides them with a piece of mind knowing there is also someone to turn to when you might not be available.
+You will have to manage frequent visitors, clean up after each guest more often, and take care of bills and maintenance.
+Luckily, Pass The Keys takes away all that trouble for you, creates your listings, cleans up after your guests, and provides them with piece of mind knowing there is also someone to turn to when you might not be available.

 Long term rentals are more applicable to those who are settling into a residential space.
 These properties are more likely to be nearer to schools and in residential neighbourhoods.
-Long term lets mean that lettings agents and homeowners must comply with a set of legal obligations to make sure the property is up to code in order to keep tenants safe.
+Long-term lets mean that lettings agents and homeowners must comply with a set of legal obligations to make sure the property is up to code in order to keep tenants safe.